imba/imba-guide/docs/lvl0/about.md

 # About Imba

-Imba is a multi-paradigm object-based language which transpiles to performant JavaScript.
+Imba is a dynamically typed multi-paradigm object-based language which transpiles to performant JavaScript.
 It is primarily developed for web development, although it can be used to write general purpose NodeJS programs.
 Imba has first-class tags, a declarative syntax for creating and updating DOM nodes similar to components in modern web frameworks.

 ## Short history of the project